- Venomous animals produce poison in a highly developed secretory gland or group of cells and can deliver their toxin

 Venom bioavailability is determined by its composition, molecular size, amount or concentration gradient, solubility, degree of ionization, and the rate of blood flow into that tissue as well as the properties of the engulfing surface itself.
 The venom can be absorbed by active or passive transport, facilitated diffusion, or even pinocytosis.
 It is then transmitted into the vascular bed, sometimes directly or sometimes through lymphatic channels.
 The lymph circulation not only carries surplus interstitial fluid produced by the venom, but also transports the larger molecular components and other particulates back to the bloodstream.

-The site of action of venom is dependent on its diffusion and partitioning along ...
+The site of action of venom is dependent on its diffusion and partitioning along the gradient ...